FAQ - National Identification code (CIN) for Italian Properties

 I read my regional code will automatically become a CIN.
 Is this true?

-Currently, you must apply for the CIN manually.
+Currently, you must apply for the CIN separately.
 Regional codes will not automatically convert into CINs.

 I don't have a regional code.
 Do I need the CIN?

 Yes, you must request the CIN even if your region doesn't require a provincial or regional identification code.
-However, if your region requires one, you must get that first.
+However, if your region requires one, you must obtain that first.

-I own an agriturismo.
+I have an 'agriturismo'.
 Do I need the CIN?

-Yes, all properties, including agriturismos, must apply for the CIN, even if the regional regulations don't specify it.
+Yes, all properties, including agriturismi, must apply for the CIN, even if the regional regulations don't specify it.

 What is the effective date for the CIN regulations?